 It’s often said that the only constant in military life is change.
 Over the span of a career, the average military family experiences a permanent change of station (PCS) every two to three years.
 Whether you are embarking on your first military move or your fifth, these handy tips from seasoned military spouses help you handle your PCS with as little stress as possible.

 The best way to stay organized during military relocation is to build a PCS binder.
 Military spouse Bridget Carlson has a great tutorial on her blog, “The Nutty Hiker.”
-Include sections for housing, utilities, travel arrangements, and temporary lodging.
+Include sections for military family housing, utilities, travel arrangements, and temporary lodging.
 Use it to keep children’s immunizations and school records and pet vaccinations readily accessible.
 Add a master calendar of important dates and pockets to keep track of receipts and business cards.

-Research the Location
+2. Research Your New Location

 As soon as you have a location, research housing in the new area, both on and off base, and list the pros and cons of several options before making a decision on where to live.
 Consider everything from traffic and commute times to schools and shopping.
 Compare the cost of renting versus buying if you expect to be there several years.
 If time and money allow, take a trip to the new location to scope out some possibilities.
 If that isn’t possible, take advantage of the numerous online resources for military members to get a clear idea of what to expect in the new locale.